cemc-oper/ploto/README.md

 # Ploto

-A distributed scheduling platform for plotting system in NWPC.
+A distributed scheduling platform for plotting system in CEMC.

 ## Docker